 In coffee’s infinite fickleness, the ways in which it’s stored following roasting can significantly affect its goodness over time.
 We all have different rates at which we brew through a bag and different budgets when it comes to splurging on new coffee gadgets.
 We’ve detailed a few different options at different price points, levels of sophistication, and counter appeal.
 Here’s how Schuil suggests that you store your coffee.

-We know, we got you all excited mentioning gadgets, sophistication, and splurging - some things can be best kept simple though.
+1. IN THE COFFEE BAG We know we got you all excited mentioning gadgets, sophistication, and splurging - some things can be best kept simple though.
 Storage methods can be broken down into a few general styles, dependent on how much air they prevent from entering and how much air they remove from the canister.
-Most rudimentary is air-tight storage, in which no air is expelled and no air is let in.
-While there are options ranging from mason jars to marketed air-tight containers, keeping your coffee in the bag it came in achieves similarly effective results, particularly if it’s equipped with a one-way valve which allows gas to continually exit the bag.
+The most rudimentary is air-tight storage, in which no air is expelled and no air is let in.
+While there are options ranging from mason jars to marketed air-tight containers, keeping your coffee in the bag it came in achieves similarly effective results, particularly if it’s equipped with a one-way valve that allows gas to continually exit the bag.

-Fellow, have recently released several must-have items for the enthusiast’s coffee rig.
-In addition to their stunning Stagg Kettle and futuristic Ode Grinder, they’ve introduced a canister which manually sucks out almost all air from the vessel.
+2. IN A VACUUM CANISTER To take full vengeance on oxygen for the cruel effects it inflicts on coffee beans, we must take measures further than just displacement.
+Avengers of the coffee galaxy, Fellow offers several must-have items for the enthusiast’s coffee rig.
+In addition to their stunning Stagg Kettle and futuristic Ode Grinder, they’ve introduced a canister that manually sucks out almost all air from the vessel.